 Leave aside the pasta cooking water, because you will need it to make the fluid cream to perfection, so that, buttery with Parmesan and pecorino, coat voraciously noodles.
 And have a nice day!

 Prepare the dough: Finely chop the Marjoram.
 Pour the flour on the work surface, the extra virgin olive oil, the chopped Marjoram and a pinch of salt.
-Then add the warm water a little at a time, knead vigorously.
-Add water and continue to knead until the dough is dry, elastic, even and smooth.
+Then add the warm water little by little at a time, knead vigorously.
+Add the necessary water and continue kneading until you get a dry dough, elastic, even and smooth.
 Wrap it in plastic wrap and let it rest at room temperature for at least 30 minutes.
-After this time, you will see that the dough became soft and malleable.
-By hand or with a machine to make the dough pull the sheets (with I arrive at number six) and prepare the noodles cut with a knife or with a special die.
+After this time, you will see that the dough has become soft and malleable.
+By hand or with a machine to make the dough pull the sheets (with I arrive at number six) and prepare the noodles by cutting them with a knife or with the appropriate die.
 Keep the dough on a cloth sprinkled with semolina and in cool, dry place until ready to use it.

 For the sauce, wash potatoes, Peel them, cut into slices and then into cubes.
 Brown quickly over high heat in a pan the diced potatoes in a little extra virgin olive oil, salt and pepper, until they are golden.

-Finely chop the shallots or onion, Brown them in a pan with extra virgin olive oil and, When they wilted, Add the peas and a little' vegetable stock (or warm water).
+Finely chop the shallots or onion, Brown them in a pan with extra virgin olive oil and, When they wilted, combine the peas and a little' vegetable broth (or warm water).
 Season with salt, pepper and cook for 7-10 minutes, until the peas are tender not.
-Set aside a little’ peas and blend the rest with the cooking liquid.
+Set aside a little peas and blend the rest together with the cooking liquid.
 Add a little oil and adjust salt if necessary.

 Boil the noodles in salted water, drain and toss with pea cream and lots of cooking water how much needed to get an emulsion.
-Add the peas, the potato cubes and a few leaves of Marjoram and whip off the heat with parmigiano-Reggiano and pecorino, adding some more’ cooking water.
+Add the peas, the potato cubes and a few leaves of Marjoram and whip off the heat with parmigiano-Reggiano and pecorino, possibly adding a little more cooking water.
 Complete with chopped almonds and a sprig of Marjoram.
 Serve immediately, and Bon Appetit!

-THE PAIRING: Pinot Grigio Alto Adige Doc classic Method.
-This sparkling wine is produced by Santa Margherita, using only grapes from high Hill.
+MATCHING: Pinot Grigio Alto Adige Doc classic Method.
+This sparkling wine is produced by the Santa Margherita company, using only grapes from high Hill.
 Smells of white fruits, with tropical scents.
 On the palate it is fruity in the right size and is very cool.
-Its alcohol content is 12,5% vol. Is’ a wine that can age for about five years.
+Its alcohol content is 12,5% vol. It is a wine that can age for about five years.